 2013 Outstanding Young Alumna

-At an age when many young people are more concerned with their social lives than social issues, Cristi Adams (GNT '10), a high school student, was working with teachers to develop inclusive curriculum aimed at keeping her fellow Aboriginal students in school.
+At an age when many young people are more concerned with their social lives than social issues, Cristi Adams (GNT '10), a high school student, was working with teachers to develop an inclusive curriculum aimed at keeping her fellow Aboriginal students in school.

 This brand of heightened social conscience and ambition has been a guiding force throughout Adam's young life.
 Since then, she has earned an honours diploma in Geomatics Engineering Technology at SAIT, presented a groundbreaking research project on the Haiti earthquake and advanced to a project manager position at TransCanada Corporation.

-At the same time, Adams has contributed tirelessly towards the issues close to her heart.
+At the same time, Adams has contributed tirelessly toward the issues close to her heart.
 She serves as a site producer for a website that offers community advocacy and support to pregnant teens and young mothers, is a member of several municipal, federal and grassroots committees addressing issues of concern to Aboriginal communities, sits on TransCanada's Diversity Advisory Group and its Aboriginal and Native American Employee Network, all while raising two young boys.

 Cristi Adams, Project Manager Launcher & Receiver Program, Canadian Gas Operations — Technical Services, TransCanada Pipelines Limited